Harvest Hosts in Oregon

 Oregon pairs a famous wine country with farms, orchards and breweries, which makes it a rewarding state to cross one host at a time.

-A membership starts at $99 per year and turns a drive through the valley, the gorge and the coast into a chain of overnight stops.
+One yearly fee from $99 turns a drive through the valley, the gorge and the coast into a chain of overnight stops.

 Affiliate Disclosure